WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-24-This-test-plan-needs-expert-fixing.markdown

 Usability testing seems strange to me for this plan.
-My knowledge of usability testing is a scientific measurement of the ability of an end user to complete a task with the producct.
+My knowledge of usability testing is a scientific measurement of the ability of an end user to complete a task with the product.
 Do you mean something else?
 Perhaps following use cases, user stories, and user scenarios to see if you find bugs while following them?
 Whatever the case, if you truly meant Usability Testing in the formal definition of the word, this plan does not support it, as that